LocationQueenstown, New Zealand

 Architect in ChargeGrant Harris

-From the architect.
+Text description provided by the architects.
 The client’s brief was straightforward in terms of accommodation and revolved around the need to have a large open entertaining area associated with outdoor spaces (including a lap pool) with separate areas for the master suit and guests bedrooms.
 Although it this is a family home, long term the house could become a “boutique hotel” – the design needed to take this into account.
 The house had to relate to the spectacular landscape with easy access to surrounding patios and visual connection to the mountains and lake.
 The form was to be timeless and reflect the qualities of the regional architecture.

 The large house is situated on a promontory overlooking Lake Wakatipu to the west, with the Remarkables to the east and Peninsula Hill to the north – hiding Coronet Peak.
 In the fore ground are rolling tussock covered hills and the manicured fairways of the Jacks Point Golf Course.